pauljriley/archer/README.md

 example, [Siesta]'s coverage reports coverage reports are published to http://icecavestudios.github.com/siesta/artifacts/tests/coverage/.

-Note that this link redirects to a custom domain, but it is still served through GitHub Pages.
+Note that the above URL redirects to a custom domain, but it is still served through GitHub Pages.

 ##### Published build status and test coverage badges